lavaeater/suburban-commando/README.md

 # suburban-commando

+## Devlog 14th of September 2021

+So, I just discovered that the conditionals, or perhaps preticks in general, are only called once.
+This is baad, man.

 ## The Story
 Like, when thinking about this game, I sometimes think back to thoughts I have had about several different games over the course of the last 4-5 years.
 My adult game development story began after seeing Star Wars The Force Awakens and then, during a drawing session with the family, coming up with the concept of "Kids from the Wasteland", or rather "Robot Dad and 2 children".
 It was a small drawing in a comic format of two younger girls working on a robot.
 That led to the idea of developing that into some kind of game, drawing tons of inspiration from Nausciaa, Wasteland, Zelda and so on (I have never played a Zelda game).
 Then, over the years, it has morphed.
 I had this idea for a sci-fi story wherein a female astrophysicist travels to the outer rim of the solar system to explore a gravitational anomaly, with insane discoveries being made.
 That would take inspiration from Anathem, a FANTASTIC book by Neal Stephenson wherein maths is very, very important.
 I wanted to make a dry, hard sci-fi novel - but I often get the feeling I don't have the qualifications to do the "hard" part of it all.
 I wanted it to be grounded in reality yet still fantastic.
 Anyways, I started working on that story as a game.
 Then I started making my own South Park: Tower Defense clone, and then, and then.
 Now I am learning Godot.
 The Game is still the South Park: Tower Defense clone, but why, really?
 I dream of making a game that me and my family can play together.
 I got to the stage where I had a playable, ugly, demo made in libGDX (I loved you, libGDX, but I need tooling to function...) where you could actually be five players.